-Investment properties are re-measured to fair value at each reporting date, determined based on internal valuation models incorporating market evidence and valuations performed by third-party appraisers.
+Investment properties, except for investment properties under development where fair value is not reliably determinable, are re-measured to fair value at each reporting date, determined based on internal valuation models incorporating market evidence and valuations performed by third-party appraisers.
 When estimating the fair value of investment properties, management makes multiple estimates and assumptions that have a significant effect on the measurement of investment properties.
-Estimates used in determining the fair value of the investment properties include capitalization rates, inflation rates, vacancy rates, standard costs and net operating income used in the overall capitalization rate valuation method as well as direct comparison model for vacant land held for development.
+Estimates used in determining the fair value of the investment properties include capitalization rates, inflation rates, turnover estimates, market rent, vacancy rates, standard costs and net operating income used in the overall capitalization rate valuation method as well as direct comparison model for vacant land held for development.